Pverheijen/pythontorust/content/blog/setup/2024-09-17-getting-started.md

 ## A Static Website Framework

 I'm somewhat familiar with the [JAMstack](https://jamstack.org/), which stands for JavaScript, APIs, and Markdown—a concept that gained popularity through platforms like Netlify.
-The idea of static website is appealing.
+The idea of a static website is appealing.
 It's an easy and cheap way to deploy a simple website such as a blog.

-After some research, I found **Zola**, a static site generator written in Rust, which seems to be the equivalent of Hugo for Rust users.
+After some research, I found **Zola**, a static site generator written in Rust, which seems to be the comparable for as Rust as Hugo for for Golang users.

 # Installing Zola on Windows

 Following [this](https://www.getzola.org/documentation/getting-started/installation/) website, I followed the Windows installation instructions using Chocolatey.

 Small sidenote: I did have to run Git Bash as administrator in order to get it to install.